rfishermonteith/rfishermonteith.github.io/_posts/2024-01-13-intro-to-bootstrapping.md

 This Cross Validated question gives a more thorough treatment of the same question as above (although admittedly most of it went over my head).

 # Footnotes

+[^3]: When I was first learning about bootstrap sampling (circa 2021) I'm fairly certain there was a really wonderful website/blog (by someone from the Netherlands - I think).
+I recall it had fantastic intuitive explanations.
+I found Erik's post while I was searching for bootstrapping blog posts by Dutch people.
+It's good, but unfortunately not the one I was looking for!
+If you know what I might be looking for, please let me know.